learn-co-curriculum/js-object-oriented-this-walkthrough-readme/README.md

 ### This and Callbacks

 Now we have seen functions call other functions whenever we use a callback.
-And it's worth reminding ourself that many out of the box JavaScript functions are passed callbacks.
+And it's worth reminding ourselves that many out of the box JavaScript functions are passed callbacks.
 So if we did something like the following:

 ```js
   [1, 2, 3].filter(function(element){